jtnoble/AdventOfCode2025/README.md

 This year, I am trying to focus on Test-Driven Development principles.

 ### Subdirectories
 Each subdirectory will have a solution.
-Included is also a {DAY_TITLE}.md that is simply the problem for the day.
-Most every directory should run similarly, though, there might be a mixed batch of code (Python, C#, maybe something else?)
+Included is also a {DAY_TITLE}.md that has some of my thoughts, along with a link to the problem for the day.
+Most every directory should run similarly, though, there might be a mixed batch of code (Python, C#, maybe something else?).
+To note as well, I will have provided a truncated version of my sample input to show you what the input *might* look like, but not exactly to avoid any spoiling.

 ### Running Python
 - Ensure Python3.12 is installed